janekdb/awesome-atomist/this-month-in-atomist/this-month-in-atomist-2016-11.md

 The Atomist team announced the open sourcing of the  Go GoKit Rug project Generator with an accompanying Docker Editor: https://github.com/atomist-project-templates/gokit-rest-service

 Are you going to go to Go?

+### Bot Community Intergation Channel Sees Action

+https://atomist-community.slack.com/messages/bot-demo saw an uptick in Atomist project creation activity.
+This surfaces an issue in an editor which the Atomist team picked up.
+Let the productization games begin!